Navid200/xDrip/docs/Nightscout/VirtualMachine.md

 ---

 Click on "Create" to create the virtual machine.
 Google will now initialize your virtual machine.
 Wait for it to come up.
 It could take a minute.
 When the external IP column appears, you should be good to go.
+Your virtual machine is now ready! 🎉
 <br/>

 <video width="400" controlsList="nodownload" src="./video/VM.mp4" controls>